-ASTRO 100G: Planets, Stars and Galaxies
+ASTRO 100G Planets, Stars and Galaxies

-ASTRO 100G | OPEN | City Campus | Semester Two | New in 2020
+ASTRO 100G | ARTS, BE, EDSW, LC | City Campus | Semester One & Two 2024 | 15 points

-Planets, Stars and Galaxies tackles the story of our place in the universe.
-Key topics are the exploration of the solar system, searches for planets around other stars, the structure and evolution of stars and galaxies, high-energy astrophysics, and the origin and overall properties of the universe.
-The course combines interdisciplinary research from Physics, Astronomy, Biology and Geology to consider the origins of life on earth and the possibility of life on other planets.
+The story of our place in the Universe.
+Key topics are the exploration of the solar system, searches for planets around other stars, the structure and evolution of stars and galaxies, high-energy astrophysics, and the origin and overall properties of the Universe.
+No background in physics or mathematics is assumed.